weaviate/weaviate-io/developers/weaviate/api/rest/well-known.md

 - `href`: The reference to the client.
 - `cliendID`: The ID of the client.

-If there is no OIDC provider, the endpoint returns a `404` HTML status code.
+If there is no OIDC provider, the endpoint returns a `404` HTTP status code.

 #### Example